 Welcome to Exploring FPGA Graphics.
-In this series, we explore graphics at the hardware level and get a feel for the power of FPGAs.
-We start by learning how displays work, before racing the beam with Pong, starfields and sprites, simulating life with bitmaps, drawing lines and triangles, and finally creating simple 3D models.
-I’ll be writing and revising this series throughout 2020 and 2021.
+In this series, we learn about graphics at the hardware level and get a feel for the power of FPGAs.
+We’ll learn how screens work, play Pong, create starfields and sprites, paint Michelangelo’s David, draw lines and triangles, and animate characters and shapes.
+Along the way, you’ll experience a range of designs and techniques, from memory and finite state machines to crossing clock domains and translating C algorithms into Verilog.

-In this first post, we learn how computer displays work and animate simple shapes with an FPGA.
+In this first part, we’ll learn how screens work and create simple graphics in logic.

 Series Outline

-- Exploring FPGA Graphics (this post) - learn how displays work and animate simple shapes
+- Beginning FPGA Graphics (this post) - video signals and basic graphics

-- FPGA Pong - race the beam to create the arcade classic
+- FPGA Pong - recreate the classic arcade on an FPGA

 Requirements

 For this series, you need an FPGA board with video output.
-We’ll be working at 640x480, so pretty much any video output will work.
-You should be comfortable with programming your FPGA board and reasonably familiar with Verilog.
-We’ll be demoing the designs with two boards:
+We’ll work at 640x480, so almost any video output will work.
+It helps to be comfortable programming your FPGA board and reasonably familiar with Verilog.
+If you don’t have a dev board, don’t worry; you can use the Verilator simulator.

 - iCEBreaker (Lattice iCE40) with 12-Bit DVI Pmod